react-declarative/react-declarative/docs/code/useResolved.md

 Within this effect:

 - It attempts to resolve data based on the `handler` function provided in the props.
+- If the `handler` is a plain object, it mutates the state of form
 - If the `handler` is a function, it calls the function with the provided `payload` and updates the state with the result.
 - It also handles cases where the `handler` result is synchronous or asynchronous (a Promise).
 - If an error occurs during resolution, it either invokes a fallback function (if provided) or throws the error.